 There are two answers to that question, of course.

 I know.
 I've had too many occasions to walk the dark streets of the French Quarter at night.
 I wasn't suicidal.
-I was broke as many were following Katrina.
+I was broke.
 I saw street crime naturally.
 I also saw glimpses of things my rational mind refused to consider.

 If the undead do exist, they walk lazily down streets in front of buildings dating back hundreds of years.
 In that sense, they would be at home.
 It is we the living who could be thought of as intruders there.

 New Orleans is famous for its "Cities of the Dead."

 Since the city is below sea level, it is filled with above the ground tombs instead of graves in the moist earth.

 One of the most famous of these "cities" is St. Louis Cemetery #1, established in 1789 and considered by many as being the final resting place of the infamous voodoo Queen, Marie Laveau.
 But Samuel McCord would tell you differently.
 He still visits her occasionally if the situation is dire enough to warrant risking suicide.

 Samuel McCord, of course, believes in the supernatural.

 How could he not?
 Especially after this dark scene of the supernatural from FRENCH QUARTER NOCTURNE.